Ghost of Tsushima: Setting and narrative

 One of the core objectives of the developers was to have strong and well-developed characters.
 Unlike the Infamous games, Ghost of Tsushima does not have a character karma system.
-Its absence allowed the team to tell a more cohesive story which better reflected Jin's transformation from a honorable samurai to a legendary warrior who must sacrifice everything he knows about honor and tradition in order to save Tsushima.
+Its absence allowed the team to tell a more cohesive story which better reflected Jin's transformation from an honorable samurai to a legendary warrior who must sacrifice everything he knows about honor and tradition in order to save Tsushima.
 Instead of the player being presented with binary choices as in Infamous, the world and characters react dynamically to Jin's choices in the story, either disapproving of his actions or encouraging them.
 The team believed that the story would be relatable, as they considered Jin's journey of relinquishing who he was to "become something new" a universal message that would resonate with modern-day players.
 Despite this, the player can still switch between the ghost style and samurai style seamlessly, as Jin's roots as a samurai do not change despite his transformation to become the ghost.
 While the game does not have a karma mechanic, the weather in Tsushima Island becomes more stormy when the player uses ghost techniques more frequently.
 The game's antagonist, Khotun Khan, does not undergo any transformative change.
 While he is a ruthless invader, he has a "bureaucratic aspect" as he attempts to conquer Tsushima Island with minimal bloodshed.
 Patrick Gallagher joined the cast in 2017 and prepared for the role as Khotun Khan by watching The Godfather and drawing on his experience portraying Attila the Hun in Night at the Museum.